polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-ddr-demo/README.md

 The latest reference Libero design for **MPFS Video kit** is available at [Video Kit Reference Design](https://mi-v-ecosystem.github.io/redirects/repo-sev-kit-reference-design).
 For the jumper settings and other board details for the **MPFS Video Kit**, refer to the [Video Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).

+The MPFS Discovery kit Libero design used with this project can be found [here](https://mi-v-ecosystem.github.io/redirects/repo-discovery-kit-reference-design).
+The reference design includes the MSS Configurator source file **MPFS_DISCOVERY_KIT_MSS.cfg** and the software configuration output file **MPFS_DISCOVERY_KIT_MSS_mss_cfg.xml**

 For all the boards supported with this project (including Icicle kit), the MSS Configurator generated .cfg file and the .xml output generated from it are also